it-dept-cis/RABET-V-Pilot/WorkingModel/MaturityIndexes/SSAMModel/Security_Service_Construction_Maturity.md

 ### Quality Criteria

-- The trustworthyness of the security service has been vetted
+- The trustworthiness and reliability of the security service components have been vetted

 ### Discussion

-In the vast majority of cases, the security service should be written by a reputable third party.
-Use of security service developed or maintained in-house must be thoroughly justified.
+In the vast majority of cases, the security service components should be written by a reputable third party.
+Use of security service components developed or maintained in-house must be thoroughly justified.

 ### Question

-- Who wrote or provides the security service?
+- Who wrote or provides the security service components?
 - Was it written in house?
 - Was it provided by a reputable third party?